run2bizdocs/documentation/en-us/docs/4biz-helium/processes/overview.md

 -   Manage the availability of your business

--   Create workflows in the BPM standard simply without the need for solution deploys.
+-   Create trackers in the BPM standard simply without the need for solution deploys.
 Everything is agile and dynamic

 -   Reduce costs by improving your processes.
-The BPM standard will help you in creating the AS-IS, and with the solution, drawing the TO-BE will become very simple.
+The BPM standard will help you in creating the AS-IS, and with the solution, drawing the TO-BE will become very Tasker.

 -   Control the team of professionals through georeference and respond to external demands more quickly (Field Support Management)